Major delays on I-40 westbound, NC 50 closed near Garner

-Construction has one lane of traffic closed before exit 306, which is the exit for U.S. Highway 70.
-That construction is expected to last until 12 p.m.
+Construction closed one lane of traffic before exit 306, which is the exit for U.S. Highway 70.
+That construction lasted all morning.

 Now we have multiple crashes on NC 50 and back ups on I-40 are approaching I-95.
 This is a crazy mess. https://t.co/aEfLbRVDpz— Kim Deaner (@kimdeanerabc11) December 11, 2020

-Drivers are reporting that it is taking over an hour to get from Clayton Bypass into downtown Raleigh.
+Drivers reported that it is taking over an hour to get from Clayton Bypass into downtown Raleigh.
 ABC11 photographer Rob Judson only made it one mile in 25 minutes.

 Avoid I-40 WB coming into Raleigh due to construction near Garner.
 Back up extend back to NC 42.
 Take NC 50 instead.#abc11#Traffic— Kim Deaner (@kimdeanerabc11) December 11, 2020